“Let everything that has breath and every breath of life praise the Lord!

-Verses 1 and 6 answer the question WHO.
+Verses 1 and 6 answers the question WHO.
 Who should be praised?
 The answer is God.
 Who should praise God?
 Everything that has breath.
 If you are breathing, then you are to praise God.
 That goes beyond human beings to include every living creature on the face of the earth.

 WHERE should we praise God?
 Everywhere.
 We are to praise God in His sanctuary and in His mighty heavens according to verse 1.
 As a believer in Jesus Christ, God dwells in you therefore wherever you are, you can praise God.
 We don’t have to wait to get to the building called “church”.
 We don’t have to wait for conferences.
-We can praise God in the garden, garage or even in the kitchen.
+We can praise God in the garden, garage, or even in the kitchen.
 I think I do a lot of praises when I’m taking a shower.

-Just like thanksgiving, praise must also be a lifestyle not a duty.
+Just like thanksgiving, praise must also be a lifestyle, not a duty.

 With all five Ws answered, let’s look at the only H which is HOW.
-How should one praise God ?
+How should one praise God?
 The answer is in verses 3 to 5.
-We are to praise God with every instrument that can give a good sound- trumpets, harp, tambourines, drums, clapping and dancing.
+We are to praise God with every instrument that can give a good sound- trumpets, harp, tambourines, drums, clapping, and dancing.
 Yes! praise God through dance.
 Bible says David danced before the Lord with all his might -2 Samuel 6:14

 I can confidently write that Psalm 150 is a complete journalistic report on praising God.
 Hallelujah!
 It qualifies for a headline.
 Symbolically, it is also the last psalm.